 Jennifer is the school director at a Waldorf school in Manhattan and has been a teacher and an art therapist in Maine.
 Jennifer’s daughter Fiona was in 8th grade when she began cognitive behavioral treatment for chronic headache pain that onset as part of a post-concussion syndrome.
-Jennifer and her husband learned how to support Fiona’s mental and emotional health using concepts now shared through The Comfort Ability.
+Jennifer and her husband learned how to support Fiona’s mental and emotional health using concepts now shared through The Comfort Ability® Program.
 Through her experience helping her daughter recover from multiple concussions, Jennifer has developed an interest in all things neuroscience and is lucky to have two daughters studying the subject in college.
-Jennifer has been a parent guest speaker at a several Comfort Ability workshops and is excited to continue to support the program through the parent advisory.
+Jennifer has been a guest speaker at a several Comfort Ability® workshops and is excited to continue to support the program through The Comfort Ability® Caregiver advisory board.

 Becky is an Assistant District Attorney and the Director of Community Prosecution Projects at the Northwestern District Attorney's Office.
 She lives in Western Massachusetts.
 Her eldest daughter Katie, now 19, began suffering from chronic pain in her back, leg, and stomach at the age of 11.
 After years of treatment that enabled her to learn how to pace herself and avoid pain triggers, Katie is now a horseback-riding college student majoring in Psychology and Pre-Nursing with a goal of working with children whose lives are impacted by chronic pain.
 Becky and Katie speak regularly in the Comfort Ability® workshops to both parents and children.
 Becky is thrilled to join The Comfort Ability® Caregiver Advisory Board and to work to share her experience and all that she has learned to help other families.